Maintenance Control Center (MCC)

 If you are located in the United States and want to become a GSA Fleet vendor, contact the nearest Fleet Management Center.
 If you are located in Puerto Rico or the U.S. Virgin Islands and want to become a GSA Fleet vendor, please contact the Puerto Rico FMC at 787-749-4440.

-Vendors may be required to register with the System for Award Management Program (SAM) before they will be considered for competitive procurements.
+Vendors may be required to register with the System for Award Management Program (SAM) before being considered for competitive procurements.
 SAM is a web-based system that encompasses all of the government systems used to validate vendor information for the purpose of federal contracts.
-Review the information below to determine if you must register with SAM.

 Register for SAM

-Once you have completed your business’s registration with SAM, notify the AMC at 866-400-0411 (select option 2, then select option 2 again) so we can update the information in our database.
-Have your D-U-N-S number ready.
+- Once you complete your business's registration with SAM, notify the AMC at 866-400-0411 (select option 2, then select option 2 again) to update the information in our database.

-Here are some additional resources that you can use to help you register for SAM:
+Here are additional resources about registering for SAM: